Lamotrigine

 If you experience any of these symptoms, you should stop your medication and see your healthcare professional immediately.

-If the following serious side effects happen, you should consult your healthcare professional immediately:
+If the following serious side effects happen, you should consult your healthcare professionals immediately:

-• Blistering, peeling, red skin rash due to Stevens-Johnson syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)
+• Blistering, peeling, red skin rash due to Stevens-Johnson syndrome (SJS) or toxic epidermal necrolysis (TEN)

 • SJS is a rare and serious skin reaction.
 Symptoms include face swelling, blisters on skin, skin rashes that spread within hours to days.